Following on from last years post, I'll list again what I'm using and seeing what (if anything) has changed.

 tl;dr; - it's pretty much the same as last year

-- Windows Home Server 2011 - file server, SVN repository, backup host.
-It's a shame it has been discontinued
+- Windows Home Server 2011 - file server, SVN repository, backup host, CI server

 - Windows XP (virtualized) - testing

 - Windows Vista (virtualized) - testing

 - Visual Studio 2013 Premium - not much to say

 - OzCocde - this is one of the tools you wonder why isn't in Visual Studio by default

 - .NET Demon - yet another wonderful tool that helps speed up your development, this time by not slowing you down waiting for compiles.
 Unfortunately it's no longer supported by RedGate as apparently VS2015 will do this